 - Coffee: Refrigerating coffee beans or grounds saps them of moisture and flavor.
 Store them in the cupboard.

 And here’s a puzzle for the ages:

-18. Eggs — to refrigerate or not to refrigerate?
+Eggs: to refrigerate or not to refrigerate?
 In Europe, no one refrigerates eggs, but in North America we do.
 Does that mean we don’t need to?
-Turns out in the U.S. eggs are processed differently (we wash away the “bloom” – the microscopic protective layer on eggs).
-Here on the other side of the pond, if you buy supermarket eggs, it’s a good idea to refrigerate them, unless they’ve been boiled.
-Hard boiled eggs are safe to keep out on the counter for a few days.
+Turns out in the U.S. eggs are processed differently (we wash away the “bloom,” that microscopic protective layer on eggs).
+Here on the other side of the pond, if you buy supermarket eggs, it’s a good idea to refrigerate them.